-After reviewing the information in the above resources, the FDA-approved indications listed in the prescribing information for Firazyr, Sajazir, and generic icatibant are covered in addition to ACE inhibitor-induced angioedema.
+After reviewing the information in the above resources, the FDA-approved indications listed in the prescribing information for Cinryze are covered.

 VII.
 EXPLANATION OF RATIONALE

 Support for FDA-approved indications can be found in the manufacturer's prescribing information.

 Support for the above diagnostic criteria can be found in the US HAEA Medical Advisory Board Guidelines for the Management of Hereditary Angioedema.
 When HAE is suspected based on the clinical presentation, the provider should test serum C4, C1INH antigenic level, and C1INH functional level.
 Low C4 and low C1INH antigenic or functional levels are consistent with a diagnosis of HAE with an abnormal C1INH.
 When a diagnosis of HAE with normal C1INH is suspected, additional genetic tests for factor XII, plasminogen, angiopoietin-1, and kininogen mutations should be performed.
 If the genetic testing is unable to be performed or a known mutation is not found, the US HAEA guidelines indicate a positive family history of recurrent angioedema and a documented lack of efficacy of high-dose antihistamine therapy for at least 1 month or an interval expected to be associated with three or more attacks of angioedema, whichever is longer, can be used as clinical criteria to support the diagnosis.
 The understanding of the genetic mutations associated with HAE is evolving.
 Veronez et al have identified additional genetic mutations not mentioned in the US HAEA guidelines.
 There are five new genes associated with HAE and a normal C1-INH: ANGPT1 (angiopoietin-1), PLG (plasminogen), KNG1 (kininogen), MYOF (myoferlin), and HS3ST6 (heparan sulfate-glucosamine 3-O-sulfotransferase 6).